SvenGroot/JumboCore/doc/UserGuide/Components.md

 - **TaskHost:** Host application used by the TaskServer to run tasks out-of-process.
 - **DfsShell:** Client application to interact with the DFS (list directories, upload/download files, query DFS status, etc.).
-- **JetShell:** Client application to interace with Jumbo Jet (submit jobs, query job status, etc.).
+- **JetShell:** Client application to interace with Jumbo Jet (submit jobs, query cluster status, etc.).
 - **DfsWeb:** Administration web portal for the DFS, allowing you to view the DFS health and status, browse the namespace, and view server logs.
 - **JetWeb:** Administration web portal for Jumbo Jet, allowing to view the Jet cluster health and